How to Track Expenses and Manage Your Budget with Claude Code

 Giving Claude Code access to your expense database is safe within the constraints of the SQL API:

 Every query runs through Postgres Row Level Security.
-The API key is tied to your user and workspace — Claude Code can only see your data, even on a shared database.
+The API key is tied to your user, and SQL runs only against the selected workspace — Claude Code can only see your data, even on a shared database.

-Only data queries are allowed: SELECT, INSERT, UPDATE, DELETE.
-Claude Code can't create or drop tables, can't modify permissions, can't run multiple statements in one request.
+Only one statement is allowed per request.
+Supported statement types are SELECT, WITH, INSERT, UPDATE, and DELETE.
+Claude Code cannot create or drop tables, cannot use transaction wrappers, cannot call set_config(), and cannot send SQL comments or quoted identifiers.
 The SQL API enforces this server-side, regardless of what Claude Code tries to send.

 API keys are stored as SHA-256 hashes — the plaintext is never in the database.
-You can revoke a key from Settings at any time.
+Keys can be revoked later from the product.
 Rate limits cap usage at 10 requests/second and 10,000 per day, with a 30-second timeout and 100-row limit per response.

 The API key stays in your local environment variable.
-Claude Code reads it from $EBT_API_KEY when making requests — it never gets committed to a file or sent anywhere else.
+Claude Code reads it from $EXPENSE_BUDGET_TRACKER_API_KEY when making requests — it never needs to be committed to your project.

 A real workflow: weekly expense tracking in 10 minutes